 The benefits of WebHID are:

-- No more siloed, proprietary SDK integrations: By leveraging the new Chromium WebHID standard within communications and contact center applications, providers can easily integrate their WebHID call control into any compliant headsets.
+- No more siloed, proprietary SDK integrations: By leveraging the new WebHID API within communications and contact center applications, providers can easily integrate their WebHID call control into any compliant headsets.

 - Supported across all major operating systems: WebHID headset controls have been validated with Chrome Browser across ChromeOS, Windows, Mac, and Linux operating systems.